esyede/bca-php/README.md

 Unofficial integration library for bca.co.id

-See `examples/` folder for usage exaple.
+See `examples/` folder for usage examples.